learn-co-curriculum/phase-1-array-find-method-lab/README.md

 `Array.find()` is a built-in function in JavaScript which is used to get the value of the first element in the array that satisfies the provided condition.
-With this, you can quickly check all the elements of the array and returns the first match.
+With this, you can quickly check all the elements of the array and return the first match.

 ## Resources